servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 }
 ```

-Once this is done, it creates a set of background tasks
+Then it creates a set of background tasks **watching for changes
-watching for changes made to every one of them:
+made to every one of them**:

 ```cs
 public Task WatchAsync(CancellationToken cancellationToken = default)